parcuri/derekkedziora.com/_posts/2016-11-12-topic-marking.md

 ---
 title: Topic Marking
 description: Sound more natural when speaking English by not marking the topic of a sentence.
 Skip phrases like 'as for me', 'in my opinion' and 'regarding'.
+efl: true
+english-guide: true
+permalink: /english/topic-marking
 ---

 An easy way to sound more natural in English is to skip topic marking and use context to make your meaning clear.